Hurse History, Family Crest & Coats of Arms

-Anglo-Saxon England.
+The ancestors of the bearers of the Hurse family name are thought have lived in ancient Anglo-Saxon England.
 They were first found close to a wooded region or thicket.
 Hurse is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
-Literally the name was derived from the Saxon word for "a wood, a grove; fruit-bearing tree."
-CITATION[CLOSE]
+Literally, the name was derived from the Saxon word for "a wood, a grove; fruit-bearing tree."

 Early Origins of the Hurse family